Breaking Down the Smollet Case - December 10th, Hour 2

 If you don't know television, it's sound on tape.

-You don't say sat.
+You don't say SOT.

 You just don't.

-You don't say at the end of a speech that you're giving uh in remarks about the late Bob Dole.
+You don't say at the end of a speech that you're giving in remarks about the late Bob Dole.

-Uh you don't say end of remarks.
+You don't say, end of remarks.

 Goodbye.